-Suspect You Might Have a Shopping Problem?
+Suspect You Might Have a Shopping Addiction?
 Here's a few tell-tale signs.

-If you can't pay your bills, REALIZE you can't pay your bills and still continue to go to the mall or make online purchases, this is probably the biggest clue that a) you have a shopping problem and b) you can't afford your lifestyle and c) aren't living your best life.
+If you can't pay your bills and still continue to go to the mall or make online purchases, this is probably the biggest clue that a) you have a shopping problem, b) you can't afford your lifestyle and c) aren't living your best life.

 I could give two flying squirrels if you bought it on sale or “got a really good deal.”
 We all love a good deal.
-But shopping isn't truly satisfying unless you're bringing the items home, using them, and genuinely enjoying how you spend the money.
+But shopping isn't truly satisfying unless you're bringing items home, using them, and mindfully enjoying how you spend the money.
 Sure, maybe you bought something and then at home don't like the way it looks or realized you don't have anything in your closet to wear it with, that's okay.

 You have a closet full of clothes (or closet full of tech gadgets…pick your poison) that are unused and/or still have the tags on.

 This sign is indicative that you're not even using what you buy and that you'll end up giving away a lot of stuff you don't need.

 You “shop your feelings.”

 I'm sure we're all guilty of buying ourselves a little “pick me up” or “treat for working hard.”
-Everyone deserves a break or something special every now and again, (#TREATYOSELF) but my point here is that if you find yourself EXCLUSIVELY shopping or making significant purchases when you've had a bad day or are upset about something, it's probably worth it to pay attention to that behavior and figure out other ways to heal yourself emotionally.
+Everyone deserves a break or something special every now and again, (#TREATYOSELF) but my point here is that if you find yourself exclusively shopping or making significant purchases when you've had a bad day or are upset about something, it's probably worth it to pay attention to that behavior and figure out other ways to heal yourself emotionally.

 You are in a lot of credit card debt and don't know how you got there.

 There is a difference between having a type of emergency, not having an emergency fund, and having to put those expenses on a credit card.
 But if you wake up one morning and find yourself in thousands of dollars of debt and genuinely can't recall how you got there..it's probably time to acknowledge your shopping addiction.

 You can take a look in your closet at all your beautiful things, but I promise you that once you're in a big debt hole, it will not feel like you got your money's worth.